py-why/dowhy/docs/source/contributing/contributing-code.rst

    git clone https://github.com/<YOUR_GITHUB_USERNAME>/dowhy

-3. Install DoWhy and its requirements in your environment.
+3. Install DoWhy and its requirements.
+Poetry will create a virtual environment automatically, but if preferred, it can be created in a different way.
 By default, Poetry will install DoWhy in interactive mode.
 This way, you can immediately test your changes to the codebase.